 Q. Are you suggesting that the Company’s electric COSS cannot be relied upon at all in the present case?

 A. No. Although Staff is concerned with the precision of the results from the Company’s proposed COSS, this does not render the current methodology or its presentation irrelevant.
-The COSS should be considered directionally accurate for the purpose of setting rates.
+The Company’s electric COSS should be considered directionally accurate for the purpose of setting rates.

 Further, a COSS is not the sole factor used by the Commission in setting rates.
 As discussed in the rate spread section of my testimony, the Commission also relies on “fairness, perceptions of equity, economic conditions in the service territory, gradualism, and rate stability.”